Maui Forest Bird Recovery Project table at the Maui Nui Botanical Gardens' Earth Day 2012.

 Currently scheduled trainings are:

-- If you are interested in having a Maui Mauka Conservation Awareness Training for your Maui based tour company please contact Allison at (808)573-6999, email@example.com.
+If you are interested in having an additional Maui Mauka Conservation Awareness Training for your Maui based tour company please contact Allison at (808)573-6999, firstname.lastname@example.org.

 Maui Mauka Conservation Awareness Trainings provide:

-- A new opportunity to learn from conservation professionals about current projects.
+- An opportunity to learn from conservation professionals about current projects.

-- 15 incredible “WOW!” statements you can share with your guests about the forests of Haleakala, native forest birds, habitat restoration, unique plants, and how Maui is addressing invasive species concerns.
+- Facts you can share with your guests about the forests of Haleakala, native forest birds, habitat restoration, unique plants, and how Maui is addressing invasive species concerns.

 - Information presented in an entertaining format, customized for tour guides.

-- Field guides and fact sheets for you to take with you and a FREE Maui Mauka t-shirt for attending.
+- Field guides and fact sheets for you to take with you.

 Ambassadors of the Environment Presentations at the Ritz-Carlton